axyoung/axyoung.github.io/about-me.md

 ## Contact Information

-Feel free to contact me with any questions at any of the following email addresses (preferably gmail).
+Feel free to contact me with any questions at any of the following email addresses (preferably the school email).
 In addition feel free to contact me regarding accessing project code that is privated.

 - School Email: younga6@oregonstate.edu
 - Email: alex.shan.young@gmail.com